-BA Medieval Studies and Classical Studies
+BA Medieval Studies and Classical Civilisation

-A Joint Honours programme in Medieval Studies and Classical Studies offers students the opportunity to study an innovative inter-disciplinary course that marries two of their favourite humanities subjects.
+A Joint Honours programme in Medieval Studies and Classical Civilisation offers students the opportunity to study an innovative inter-disciplinary course that marries two of their favourite humanities subjects.
 Students will be able to shape their own degree path by selecting from a large range of topics covering both subject areas.

 The Medieval studies part of the programme can offer a range of modules which cover broad sweeps of time (Medieval Europe, 1066-1452, the Medieval Castle in Context:) allowing students to consider how societies alter and change, the long term impact of war, economic upheaval and political radicalism, and the rise and fall of great powers.
 In addition the programme offers modules based upon depth, drilling down into events and moments of seminal change (the Wars of the Roses, Chaucer’s comic tales, the Cistercians).
 This combination of breadth and depth provides students with an extensive knowledge of the past.
 Around this core of subject knowledge we root our teaching in documentary source materials, field trips, visits to archives and record offices, in addition to the tutor’s own research experiences.
 This all provides for a fully rounded programme of study which grounds students in the requisite methodologies and practices of the discipline of history.

-The Classical Studies part of the programme will offer students the opportunity to explore their interest in the cultures, literatures and languages of the ancient world, then this is the programme for you.
+The Classical Civilisation part of the programme will offer students the opportunity to explore their interest in the cultures, literatures and languages of the ancient world, then this is the programme for you.
 A degree in Classical Studies gives you the opportunity to study a wide range of modules from mythology to religion and all genres of ancient literature, such as epic, tragedy, comedy and satire.
 Modules exploring the influence of the ancient world on modern popular culture, such as film and literature, are also available.
 Study of ancient language is an option but not compulsory.
 In the first year, modules can be taken on a wide range of periods and themes; in the second and third years, the School offers specialised modules on all aspects of Greco-Roman literature and culture so that you can gain in-depth knowledge in areas of particular interest to you.

 - The Middle Ages